Lod34/Animator2D-old/README.md

 # 🎨 Animator2D

 *Animator2D* is an AI-driven project I’ve embarked on to generate pixel-art sprite animations from textual descriptions.
 My goal is to create a tool that transforms prompts like “a knight in red armor attacking with a sword, facing right” into animated sequences—be it GIFs, sprite sheets, or videos—ready for indie game developers.
-For a detailed history of its evolution, check out [CHANGELOG.md](CHANGELOG.md).
+For a detailed history of its evolution, check out [Change Log.md](changelog.md).

 Link to my Hugging Face account: [https://huggingface.co/Lod34](https://huggingface.co/Lod34)